SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 1. Adapt `profile` and `cluster_config.yaml`
 ---------------------------------------------

-Now that CulebrONT is installed, it offers default configuration files but they can be modified.
-Please check and adapt these files to your system architecture.
+Now that CulebrONT is installed, it proposes default configuration files, but they can be modified.
+Please check and adapt these files to your own system architecture.

-1. Adapt the pre-formatted `f –env si`snakemake profile`` to configure cluster options.
+1. Adapt the pre-formatted `f –env si`snakemake profile`` to configure your cluster options.
 See the section :ref:`1.
 Snakemake profiles` for details.

 2. Adapt the :file:`cluster_config.yaml` file to manage cluster resources such as partition, memory and threads available for each job.